variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 If a woman had hormone imbalances, heavy bleeding, menstrual cramps, masses up to a certain size, endometriosis, vaginal discharges, menopause symptoms etc; they would all come to the herbalist first.
 And because Chinese medicine is used in China not only for so many MORE gynecology conditions, but for more SEVERE gynecology conditions than it's used for in the west; I saw things I would never get to see here in the US.

-It was a crash course in expanding my mind to include the vast gynecology problems that we can treat.
 I left convinced that Chinese medicine can handle even conditions that we’d think are “too severe” for little ol’ Chinese medicine.
 You can read a good example of this in my [fibroid post](/2017/09/03/successfully-treat-fibroids-with-acupuncture-herbs/).

 ### Advanced Gynecology Training